Updated: Dec 7, 2022

 So, basically, anyone who's been a victim of someone's negligent actions that led to an accident.

 Who Can You File Truck Accident Claims Against?

 When it comes to California Truck Accident claims, determining fault or liability is essential.
 Fault can be determined through the following:

 The Liable Party Caused The Accident.
 There has to be a specific liable party that directly caused the accident.
-This doesn't just include drivers, but we'll discuss that in a bit.
+This doesn't just include drivers, but we'll discuss that briefly.

 The Liable Party Had A Duty Of Care.
-The "duty of care" is someone's responsibility to exercise care based on the work they do.
+The "duty of care" is someone's responsibility to exercise care based on their work.

 The Violation Of The Duty Caused The Accident.
 You also need to prove that violation of the duty of care directly contributed to the truck accident.